jdragon3001/Trace/README.md

 - Add text descriptions, keyboard shortcuts, and annotations
 - Export guides as PDF or DOCX documentation with customizable options

+### Screen Capture
+- Full screen captures
+- Auto-capture on click or Enter key
+- Organized in steps for easy tutorial creation

+### Markup and Annotation
+- Add markup shapes (circles, rectangles, arrows, lines) to screenshots
+- Color selection for different markup elements
+- Shape manipulation (move, resize, delete)
+- Markup shapes appear in previews and exports
+- Changes are saved automatically with the tutorial

+### Exports
+- Export to PDF or DOCX formats
+- Customizable export options
+- Include/exclude screenshots
+- Include/exclude step numbers
+- Export with annotations visible on images

+### Project Management
+- Create and organize multiple projects
+- Create multiple tutorials within each project
+- Rename, edit, and delete projects and tutorials

 ## Development

 ### Prerequisites